Michael Wayne McGray

 Michael Wayne McGray (born July 11, 1965) is a Canadian serial killer convicted of killing seven individuals between 1985 and 1998.
 He claims to have killed eleven others during the same time period.

 Early life

-McGray was born in Collingwood, Ontario, but was raised in Argyle, Nova Scotia.
+McGray was born in Collingwood, Ontario to Victor and Shirley McGray and was raised in Argyle, Nova Scotia.

 Crimes

 On May 1, 1985, McGray murdered 17-year-old hitchhiker Elizabeth Gale Tucker in a wooded area near Weymouth, Nova Scotia.
 Tucker's body was found on October 6, 1985, by a hunter with his dog on a logging road near Grosses Coques.
 At the time, a Toronto man by the name of Gregory George Ashford was questioned in connection with this murder.

 On November 14, 1987, McGray and two accomplices, Mark Gibbons and Norm Warren, robbed a taxi driver in Saint John, New Brunswick.
 After the police arrived, Gibbons' dead body was discovered at Market Square.
 Warren was charged with the murder of Gibbons; however, he was found not guilty of murder after a jury trial.
 McGray received a five-year prison sentence for his role in the robbery, but was not charged in connection with Gibbons' death.

 McGray is suspected by some of murdering Alaskan medical student Philip Innes Fraser in 1988 though sources with the RCMP say they have ruled him out.

 In 1991, McGray was still serving time in prison from his 1987 robbery conviction.
 However, he was given a three-day weekend pass to stay at a halfway house in Montreal, Quebec during the Easter weekend.
 On March 30, 1991, McGray met Robert Assaly in Montreal's Gay Village.
 Assaly invited McGray back to his apartment where McGray fatally stabbed him in the throat and chest multiple times.
 On March 31, 1991, McGray returned to the Gay Village and met Gaetan Ethier, who invited McGray back to his apartment.
 After spending the night at Ethier's apartment, McGray stabbed Ethier to death.
 McGray elected not to return to the prison after his three-day weekend pass but was found nearly two months later and re-arrested.

 The National Parole Board expressed concern in 1995 about McGray's problems with anger and substance abuse and about McGray having disappeared for more than a year while on parole, "which clearly indicated a serious breach of trust and a blatant disregard for conditions of release."

 On the morning of February 28, 1998, Joan Hicks and her 11-year-old daughter Nina in Moncton, New Brunswick were murdered at their apartment.
 Hicks was found lying on the floor of the bathroom in a pool of blood, having been beaten, strangled and with her throat cut with a serrated knife.
 Her daughter Nina was found hanging in her bedroom closet by a piece of rope after having been choked with a rope.
 McGray was identified by a witness as the murderer and was arrested the next day.
 He later confessed to the murders of Robert Assaly and Gaetan Ethier in 1991.